smusman/Punjab-Crime-Statistics/README.md

 # Punjab Crime Visual Analysis
-This repository has been created to showcase Information Visualization Project about Analysing Punjab Crime Statistics.
+This repository has been created to showcase Information Visualization Project about Analysing Punjab Crime Statistics.We analyse the crimes reported in Punjab Province in the year 2002 to 2015.
+An in-depth exploratory data analysis was carried out in Tableau.
+Various crime trends were found in the data on yearly basis and on the basis of each division in Punjab province.
+The analysis was done keeping various data visualization principles in view.
+To make the analysis more impactful, we projected the crimes in Punjab province for the next two years using regression.

 ### Dataset
+The dataset has been taken from the following source.
 <a href="http://bos.gop.pk/developmentstat">Punjab Development Statistics</a>

+### Repository Files
+Project.twb - Tableau Dashboard File
+Regression.ipynb - Jupyter Notebook for Regression Analysis

 ### Project by